MarkSpencerIT/SecurityTools/README.md

 <b>DNSZoneTransfer.sh -</b> - Shell script to copy a DNS zone file transfer to find a list of the domains and subdomains with IP's.

+<b>SubdomainEnumeration.py -</b> - Python script which enumerates subdomains.
+There are some great lists here: - https://github.com/rbsec/dnscan

 Usage - ./DNSZoneTransfer.sh domain.com

 _Note 1_ - don't for get to make the script executable  (chmod +x ./DNSZoneTransfer.sh)